scateu/tsv_edl.vim/README.md

 EDL	00:00:00,000	01:00:00,000	| clipname |	......;
 ```

-For example, use ←/→ on the dots, to seek by 1 minute.
+For example, use ←/→ on the dots, to seek by 10 minutes.
 You can draw a progress bar on the fly.
-Isn't that cool, huh?
+Isn't that cool?

 Then `gi`, `go`.